PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 ## Program Description

 A fully autonomous bot that uses visual feedback to fetch and hatch eggs.
 It will automatically detect and keep shinies and can also be configured to keep specific gender and IV spreads.
 It combines the functionalities of [Egg Fetcher](EggFetcher.md) and [Egg Hatcher](EggHatcher.md).

-At every iteration, this program collects 30 eggs and then hatch them.
+At every iteration, this program makes a sandwich with Egg Power, collects 30 eggs and hatches them.
 It keeps the hatched Pokémon that meets the requirement in a box and releases the rest.
-It can reset the game if there is no Pokémon to keep in those 30 eggs, thereby saving the ingredients of the Egg Power Lv 2 Sandwich.
+It can reset the game if there is no Pokémon to keep in those 30 eggs, thereby saving the ingredients of the sandwich.
+It can also reset the game when encountering minor program errors.
 It can run completely unattended for many days without intervention.

 <img src="images/EggAuto-0.png">
 <img src="images/EggAuto-1.png">